 Or see long run consumption data in the US (long before our modern healthcare system evolved).

 The point being that the relationship between wealth and healthcare spending is not something unique to my analysis or my data.
-As countries get richer they tend to buy more stuff (broader and deeper) and price levels of these labor intensive products and services tend to rise relative to other goods and services.
+As countries get richer they tend to spend an increasing share of national income on health.

 USA has a much higher material standard of living